The-Tech-Lord/Code-Lab/Projects/Project 3 (Computer Science)/Computer_Science.md

 > Python is an interpreted, high-level, general-purpose programming language.
 Created by Guido van Rossum and first released in 1991, Python's design philosophy emphasizes code readability with its notable use of significant whitespace.

 Python is a high-level language that is fairly easy for beginners that are starting to get into programming.
+If you are an experienced programmer, it will take you about 3-4 weeks to learn Python, if you have no experience at all, it will take about 12 weeks to learn.
+Occording to daxx.com, Python developers on average make about $120k per year which is some serious dough!

 ```python
 #A Hello World program in Python